Diesel Emissions System Sensors - DPF Differential Pressure Sensors | Full Guide

 Where Is The DPF Differential Pressure Sensor Located?

 The pressure sensor location is a bit different for each make and model.
-However, it is usually mounted on the aftertreatment assembly with a heat shield to protect it from heat or in the engine compartment again to protect it from the heat generated by the diesel emissions system.
+However, it is usually mounted on the aftertreatment assembly near the DPFs.

 Why Do DPF Differential Pressure Sensors Fail?